Felsir/MonogameTetrisTutorial/Docs/2-3-MovingPieces.md

 ```
 Notice that `IsPressed` is replaced by `IsDown`!
 The whole locking logic is replaced because it is handled by the autodrop.

 If you run the game, you should be able to stack pieces!
-You will run into an `Exception` when "topping out" because we haven't implemented the game over state yet.
+We haven't implemented the game over state yet, but we'll get to that soon!

 <img src="Assets/2-movement04.gif" width="60%" style="display: block; margin: 0 auto;" alt="pieces are moved- pieces move down at a steady pace.
 Both hard and soft drops are shown">